andraugust/andraugust.github.io/quantum-3.md

 ## 5. The Spherical Equation

 When it's natural to describe a quantum system in terms of sperical coordinates we can use $$r,\theta,\phi$$ instead of $$x,y,z$$.
-For spherical coordinates we use the convention
+For spherical coordinates the physics convention is
 $$
 0\le r < \infty \\
 0 \le \theta \le \pi \\